 Here at Advanced, we are busy preparing for the CBI Annual Conference in November – not least because we are launching the results from our highly anticipated Advanced Trends Survey 2017.
-In fact, we’ve just launched the new survey today so we really hope you’d like to take part – click through here – to ensure your opinion and experiences shapes our results.
 What’s fascinating is that both the CBI event and our survey explore the hot topic that is globalisation – so why is this so important?

 There’s no denying globalisation has created more jobs, improved access to skills, sparked regeneration and improved the quality of life and range of goods available in the UK.
 It’s been underpinned by a fast-growth digital sector that has generated significant economic value.
 In fact, international trade and investment for our country has been aided by information technology.

 Yet, recently, we have seen unprecedented change that has rocked the boat for many businesses looking to embrace the opportunities that globalisation brings.
 Britain voted to leave the European Union – leaving organisations in the dark as to what impact Brexit will have on trading overseas – and Donald Trump was unexpectedly voted in as the President of the United States, the world’s most powerful country, with many of his policies proving unpopular around the globe.

 What’s happening globally is impacting everyone on a local level and, rightly so, businesses are worried.
 This is why globalisation is a major theme at the CBI’s conference where leaders will discuss how to create a global Britain for the better, and how the government and business can work together to find the right solutions to tackling the challenges of globalisation.